teatwig/bearlytics/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+To be certain we're on the same page, please open an issue first to discuss what you would like to change.

 ## Acknowledgments